Over 1 day

 - Drive a stake at the top and bottom of the slope where you’d like the fence to end.

-- String a mason’s line from the base of the top stake to the bottom stake and then level with a line level.
+- String a mason’s line from the base of the top stake to the bottom stake.
+Level it with a line level.

 - Measure the distance between the line and the ground at the bottom stake to find out how much the fence drops along the run.